zotonic/zotonic/doc/dev/releasenotes/rel_0.13.0.rst

       * mod_admin_identity: show 'email status' buttons if mod_email_status is enabled.
       * mod_search: add 2nd ordering on -publication_start to featured search.
       * mod_search: fix search_query for 'hasobject=123'.
 Fixes #953
-      * Merge branch 'master' into acl-content-groups
       * core: do not create atoms from rsc names in catinclude.
       * core: add tick_10m and tick_6h notifications
       * core: fix a problem where ImageMagick identified PDF files as PBM.
-      * Merge branch 'master' into acl-content-groups
       * core: cleanup location_lat/lng update/pivot code.
       * mod_base: in scomp_lazy, ensure the 'visible' argument to all 'moreresults' actions
       * Merge pull request #955 from pguyot/patch-2
-      * Merge branch 'master' of github.com:zotonic/zotonic
       * Merge pull request #956 from pguyot/patch-3
       * mod_admin: pass all strings from the new-rsc dialog form.
 Fixes #948
       * Merge pull request #958 from driebit/fix-signup-delegate
       * core: adding some test data for smtp tests.
-      * Merge branch 'master' into acl-content-groups
       * Merge pull request #960 from trigeek38/fix-dialog-new-rsc
-      * Merge branch 'master' into acl-content-groups
       * Merge pull request #961 from trigeek38/fix-my-fix
       * mod_admin_identity: fix user query.
       * mod_admin: make action admin_dialog_new_rsc more robust against illegal objects arg
       * mod_admin_identity: small changes/fixes to the users query.
       * mod_acl_user_groups: add 'block' option to access control rules.
 Update the view via a 'live' subscribe.
-      * Merge branch 'master' into acl-content-groups
       * Start removing R15 support.
-      * Merge branch 'master' into acl-content-groups
       * core: move more code into the m_hierarchy update to prevent race conditions.
       * core: in m_hierarchy, lock the rows of a hierarchy when updating.
       * core: trace module (re-)loads and restart modules if any exported functions are changed.
 Issue #964
-      * Merge branch 'master' into acl-content-groups
       * core: bit more silent start/stop of modules.
       * core: add realtime block list checks for incoming email.
 Needs updated z_stdlib.
       * mod_development: move fswatch/inotify to the core.
       * core: add cli commands 'zotonic startsite|stopsite|restartsite'.
 Fixes #964
-      * Merge branch 'master' into acl-content-groups
       * core: fix delete of timer in fswatch.
       * core: log warnings if trying to insert duplicate rsc name/uri/path
       * Fixes for language handling.
 Allow undefined pref_language for user.
 Filter on valid language code on pref_language upate.
 Show select list * with all valid languages in /admin/translation.
-      * Merge branch 'master' into acl-content-groups
       * core: add m_rsc 'is_linkable' lookup, also in z_acl and m_acl
       * docs: add placeholders for ACL documentation.
-      * core: add m_rsc 'is_linkable' lookup, also in z_acl and m_acl
       * mod_search: allow search terms in texts without '=value' arg, map to '=true'.
 Fixes #970
-      * Merge branch 'master' into acl-content-groups
       * [docs] proposal for site-fsm
       * [core] add possibility to fetch sub-trees from a hierarchy.
 Example: m.hierarchy.content_group[id].tree1
       * [docs] A websocket connection is opened by the browser, accepted by the server.
-      * [docs] A websocket connection is opened by the browser, accepted by the server.
       * mod_menu: fix issue that on insertion of a new item it is added to all sub-menus.
 Fixes #971
-      * mod_menu: fix issue that on insertion of a new item it is added to all sub-menus.
-Fixes #971
-      * mod_search: add query term 'hasanyobject', to search using an 'or' on outgoing edges.
-Fixes #968
       * mod_search: add query term 'hasanyobject', to search using an 'or' on outgoing edges.
 Fixes #968
       * mod_acl_user_groups: new import/export version of the acl rules.
 Include the content groups, user groups and hierarchies in the export.
       * mod_acl_user_groups: move ensure_name to the core m_rsc module.